mustadev/spring-boot-url-shortener/README.md

-# Spring Boot Url Shortner
+# Spring Boot URL Shortner
 this an implementation of of simple url shortener using **Sping Boot** and **Angular**

 ## Features